couchbaselabs/docs-ng/content/couchbase-sdk-java-1.3/using-the-apis.markdown

 }
 ```

-Now, Querying from the Java SDK works very similar to regular views:
+Querying the spatial view from the Java SDK is similar to querying regular views:

 ```java
 SpatialView view = client.getSpatialView("beer", "points");